East LA Classic

 In 2019 Garfield continued its recent dominance of the series at the 85th game, with a 10th straight victory in the rivalry defeating Roosevelt 25-0 shutout over the Rough Riders.
 Roosevelt had entered the game undefeated in league play.
 Garfield leads the series, 43-41 with six ties.
 Prior to the game Roosevelt head coach, Aldo Parral, had been candid, saying he was "happy that Garfield lost in the CIF State Division 4-A Bowl Game last season," while insinuating that the Bulldogs’ recent success in the rivalry boils down to recruiting.
 The Los Angeles Rams and Nike have provided additional promotion and support.
 For the second straight year, the two organizations have partnered to donate jerseys, shoes, gloves and other football gear to both schools.
 Nike has also held several events for the schools.
 Nike has even gone a step further in support of the Classic by providing gear to the Cheerleading and drill teams of both schools, something that has not been seen in the history of this rivalry.

 In 2019 Classic also coincided with the theatrical release of a 2014 documentary depicting the hardships of being a student-athlete in the Boyle Heights/East LA area.
+“The All-Americans”.

-“The All-Americans,” which opens in area theaters (including the Regency Commerce, on Nov.
-8).
-The classic was cancel in 2020 because of the COVID-19 pandemic.
+The classic was canceled in 2020 because of the COVID-19 pandemic.

 In 2021, the Roosevelt Rough Riders were victorious in defeating the Garfield Bulldogs, 22-19 in one the most exciting games in recent history.
 The Riders pulled off the win with a missed field goal attempt by Garfield to tie the game in the final seconds of regulation.
 The victory ended a 10-game drought for the Riders.
 Roosevelt fans jumped from the stands onto the field and hundreds swarmed the field to be part of this historic victory.
 The 86th edition of the East Los Angeles Classic was truly a "Classic."